On March 1, 2017, my life changed.

 Seven people converged on me as the EMT’s transferred me from the gurney.
 One taking off my gown.
 Another putting on a hospital gown.
 Another drawing blood from one arm, while the other replaced the IV in the other.
 Another placed an oxygen mask on me, and another was asking me questions.
 There was someone else there, as I consciously counted each of them, but I don’t recall what they were doing.

 A voice called out, “I need respiratory in here STAT!
-Her sats are droppings, she’s already down to 59!”
+Her sats are dropping, she’s already down to 59!”
 I heard another voice, “BP is low, we need fluids.”
 A nurse came to me and in a soft, calming voice said, “I need to know your name, honey.”

 Through all of this, I was able to stay alert.
 I knew I needed to be alert.
 My son was driving in behind the ambulance and he would be arriving soon.
 Even in my dire state, I felt I needed to be strong for him.
 I stayed focused and calm, but it was a scene of controlled chaos, all around me.